jvolkening/p5-Data-HDF5/README.md

 COPYRIGHT AND LICENSE
 ---------------------

-This code was derived from the HDFPerl demonstration package produced by the HDF Group.
+This code was originally derived from the HDFPerl demonstration package produced by the HDF Group.
 The original code was Copyright (C) 2006-2008 by The HDF Group (THG).

-A copy of the original license is included in this distribution.
+The current codebase has been almost completely rewritten and little (if any) of the original code remains.

 This version is Copyright (C) 2015-2017 Jeremy Volkening <jdv@base2bio.com>